MicrosoftDocs/licensed-hardware/licensed-hardware/process-added-value.md

 ### IP/Co-Branding

-Integration of brands and Microsoft IP into licensed products is a great opportunity at the launch of new devices.
+Integration of brands and Microsoft IP into licensed products is exclusive to licensed hardware partners.

-"photo of co branded hardware to be added"